danny00747/beers/frontend/README.md

 ## Development server

+### 1. English version

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+### 2. French version

+Run `npm run start:fr` for a dev server.
+Navigate to `http://localhost:5555/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding